 On May 9, 2018, the Company entered into a stock purchase agreement (the "Purchase Agreement") with Total Marketing Services, S.A., a wholly owned subsidiary of Total S.A. ("Total").
 Pursuant to the Purchase Agreement, the Company agreed to sell and issue, and Total agreed to purchase, up to 50,856,296 shares of the Company's common stock at a purchase price of \$1.64 per share, all in a private placement (the "Total Private Placement").
 The purchase price per share was determined based on the volume-weighted average price for the Company's common stock between March 23, 2018 (the day on which discussions began between the Company and Total) and May 3, 2018 (the day on which the Company agreed in principle with Total regarding the structure and basic terms of its investment).
 If all of the shares to be sold under the Purchase Agreement are issued, then the Company would receive gross proceeds from such sale of \$83,404 and, immediately after such issuance (and based on the number of shares of the Company's common stock outstanding as of April 10, 2018, which was 152,514,550), Total would hold 25.0% of the outstanding shares of the Company's common stock and the largest ownership position of the Company.
-As of the date of the Purchase Agreement, Total did not hold or otherwise beneficially own any shares of the Company's common stock, and Total has agreed, until the later of May 9, 2020 or such date when it ceases to hold more than 5.0% of the Company's common stock then outstanding, among other similar undertakings and subject to customary conditions and exceptions, to not purchase shares of the Company's board of directors.
+As of the date of the Purchase Agreement, Total did not hold or otherwise beneficially own any shares of the Company's common stock then outstanding, among other similar undertakings and subject to customary conditions and exceptions, to not purchase shares of the Company's common stock or otherwise pursue transactions that would result in Total beneficially owning more than 30.0% of the Company's equity securities without the approval of the Company's board of directors.